xinthink/auto-data-class/README.md

 }
 ```

-Now build the project, a data class implementing this interface will be generated, also the parcelable & TypeAdapter codes.
+Now build the project, a data class will be generated, with all the boilerplates needed to implement `Parcelable` & Gson `TypeAdapter`.

 ```kotlin
 internal data class DC_Address(